anenadic/data-organisation-spreadsheets/_episodes/02-common-mistakes.md

 {: .challenge}

 > ## Full & clean dataset
-> If you want to have a look at the full, clean dataset - have a look atsome of the other files you downloaded.
+> If you want to have a look at the full, clean dataset - have a look at some of the other files you downloaded.
 > [surveys.csv](https://ndownloader.figshare.com/files/2292172) combines data from all the surveys
 > and [combined.csv](https://ndownloader.figshare.com/files/10717186) includes the cleaned data from [surveys.csv](https://ndownloader.figshare.com/files/2292172), [plots.csv](https://ndownloader.figshare.com/files/3299474) and [species.csv](https://ndownloader.figshare.com/files/3299483) combined into one clean file.
 {: .testimonial}